FNScence/CSAFAP-config-package/README.md

 - **Step 3:**
   Open the main config of this package `CSAFAP\MAIN.cfg` with an editor of your choise (e.g. notepad++).

-  **IMPORTANT: EDIT LINE 6 TO ENTER YOUR PLAYING SENSITIVITY.** You can also change the keybinds in the following lines.
+  Change the keybinds to your preference.

   If you don't want to use a feature, disable the keybind by adding `// ` at the start of it's line.

 - **Step 4:**